axilleasiv/vscode-javascript-repl-docs/README.md

 - [Dave Gandy on flaticon](https://www.flaticon.com/authors/dave-gandy)
 - [Vaaddin on flaticon](https://www.flaticon.com/authors/vaadin)
 - [Font Awesome](https://fontawesome.com/)

+The documentation resources in the playground markdown docs are served through the [devdocs.io](https://devdocs.io/) API.

 This extension uses under the hood a modified version of [Parcel](https://parceljs.org/) bundler.
 So I would like to say a big thank you to the guys there.
 You can find the modified version at the following [branch](https://github.com/axilleasiv/parcel/tree/vs-repl).